 This document provides a system description of the on-line (WWW) searchable implementation (data and code) of Jeremy Wilkinson’s Gazetteer and Bibliography of the Mines and Quarries of North Wales.

-It is provided primarily for anyone who may have to maintain the data or the system as a whole and anyone who may have to port the system to a new server.
+It is provided primarily for anyone who may have to maintain the data or the system as a whole or who may have to port the system to a new server.

 The following objectives were adopted: